lukechu10/Minecraft-Box-Launcher/README.md

 > A paragraph describing what changed and its impact."
 ```

-Check out [CONTRIBUTING.md](https://github.com/lukechu10/Minecraft-Box-Launcher/blob/master/.github/CONTRIBUTING.md) for more specific details on how to contribute to this project.
+Check out [CONTRIBUTING.md](https://github.com/lukechu10/Minecraft-Box-Launcher/blob/master/.github/CONTRIBUTING.md) for more details on how to contribute to this project.